The only true traveller is the business traveller. Like Marco Polo, he travels with a purpose.

 The rest of the time I comb rumors for news, and wait.

 I have to keep a fire going day and night to keep warm, so I'll not be traveling anymore.
 My last trip into Rome was sixteen years ago to Damascus.
 That was a good trip.
 I bought a dozen manuscripts and even met Gamaliel.
-He didn't want to talk about prophecies or kings, just Torah family applications and a youngster he had met.
+He didn't want to talk about prophecies or kings, just Torah family applications and a youngster he had met in his temple.

 The stars never lie, and the prophets don't either, but we misunderstand sometimes.
 But not this time.
 For 29 years there's been no word, but there must be.
 There can't not be.